Wesley Ward

 Training operation is based at Keeneland year-round.

 Owns Ward Ranch near Ocala, Florida, where he begins training his young horses.
-Owns a farm that borders Keeneland.
+Also owns a farm that borders Keeneland.

 Breeders' Cup wins (6): 2014 Filly and Mare Sprint with Judy the Beauty and Juvenile Turf with Hootenanny; 2019 Juvenile Turf Sprint with Four Wheel Drive; 2020 Juvenile Turf Sprint with Golden Pal; 2021 Turf Sprint with Golden Pal and Juvenile Turf Sprint with Twilight Gleaming (IRE).